-Professor Leptin is an elected member of EMBO, the Academia Europaea and the German National Academy of Sciences (Leopoldina), and an Honorary Fellow of the Academy of Medical Sciences.
-She is also Foreign Member of the Royal Society since May 2022.
+She is an elected member of EMBO, the Academia Europaea and the German National Academy of Sciences (Leopoldina).
+She is an Honorary Fellow of the Academy of Medical Sciences, a Foreign Member of the Royal Society and an international member of the US National Academy of Sciences.

 Portrait image © Michael Wodak / MedizinFotoKöln, 2021